oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

       ![](assets/pins-from-design.png)

-8. Now add the timing constraints.
+8. Add the timing constraints.

    1. If you are using the Intel® Arria® 10 SX SoC Dev Kit, you can find a timing constraints file for the JTAG interface (jtag.sdc) in the GHRD.
 This file was added during project creation.